winged/chirp/doc/RULES.rst

 * Sending messages my not allocate memory

   - Only things that happen seldom may allocate
-  - Luckily chirp is already design that way
+  - Luckily chirp is already designed that way

 * The original chirp API may only be slightly changed
 * It must be possible for original chirp to adapt the new wire protocol